Talha-Ahmed-1/comp-instr-encoder/README.md

 # Buraq-compressed-assembler
-This is the readme file.
+This is a compressed instruction converter for RISCV only.
+It is in developing mode may have many many bugs.